JamesSkemp/words/content/post/the-problem-with-installing-sql-server-express-via-the-microsoft-web-platform-installer.md

 +++
-title = "The problem with installing SQL Server Express via the Microsoft Web Platform Installer" summary = "If you use Web Platform Installer to install SQL Server Express, you might be in for a surprise if you try to install AdventureWorks." draft = false comments = true date = "2010-12-26T20:15:00-06:00"
+title = "The problem with installing SQL Server Express via the Microsoft Web Platform Installer" description = "If you use Web Platform Installer to install SQL Server Express, you might be in for a surprise if you try to install AdventureWorks." draft = false comments = true date = "2010-12-26T20:15:00-06:00"